whoisltd/fix-ntfs-disk/README.md

 # fix-ntfs-disk
-fix fucking ntfs disk on linux tự động mount ổ đĩa & khắc phục permission denied
+fix fucking ntfs disk on linux
-#Tự động mount ổ đĩa
+Auto mount partition & Auto fix permission denied
+# Auto mount partition

 Create folder to mount your disks in there